 So what does it smell like?
 It is classified as a spicy floral oriental fragrance for women, it was described as "spicy, for modern women".

-• Top notes: aldehydes, citrus, clover
+• Top notes: aldehydes, citrus, clover, orange blossom

 L'Amour de l'art, 1950: